Congratulations on your admission to NEC!

 New Student Orientation

-Orientation begins in late August and is required of all new students regardless of their level or course of study.
-Incoming students must take placement exams and ensemble auditions and attend information sessions.
-Specific information about orientation will be sent by the Office of Student Services over the summer.
+Orientation begins in late August and is required of all new students, regardless of program or level of study.
+During this time, students will complete placement exams, participate in ensemble auditions, and attend important information sessions.

 Next Steps for Enrolled Students